Bigg Boss (Tamil TV series): Airing

 Daily episodes present the main events of the previous day while weekend episodes focus on discussion of the main problems of the week and interviews with evicted contestants.
 On the Sunday episode the host announces the evicted contestant.

 Eviction

 Contestants are nominated for eviction each week by their housemates.
 Viewers cast their votes in favour of the contestants they would like to save from eviction.
-Each viewer is entitled to cast ten votes per day.
+Each viewer is entitled to cast one vote per day (used to be 50 votes for S1–S4, 10 votes for S5).
 The contestant with the fewest votes is out.
 Contestants who break the rules or who leave the house for medical reasons are evicted.
-During week 14 or 15 (before finale), Contestants get a option to be evicted from the game by their own decision by accepting the cash prize eviction and self evict themselves.
+During week 14 or 15 (before finale), Contestants get an option to be evicted from the game by their own decision by accepting the cash prize eviction and self evict themselves.